Skip to content

 This may be due to incompatibility between the current operating system / components and Docker (e.g., DataFlux Func 2.x comes with Docker 20.10.8, which may have issues on the latest OS versions).

-Download from the official Docker site: https://download.docker.com/linux/static/stable/
+Visit the official Docker download page: https://download.docker.com/linux/static/stable/

-Or from Alibaba Cloud mirror site: https://mirrors.aliyun.com/docker-ce/linux/static/stable/
+Or the Alibaba Cloud mirror site: https://mirrors.aliyun.com/docker-ce/linux/static/stable/

 For example, on Ubuntu, use the following commands to upgrade OS components: